-On June 8, 2023, LQWD closed a non-brokered private placement financing of \$882,000, upsized from \$750,000.
+On June 8, 2023, LQWD closed a non-brokered private placement financing of \$882,000.
 Under the private placement, LQWD issued 1,356,846 units of the Company at a price of \$0.65 per unit.
-Each unit is comprised of one common share of the Company and one common share purchase warrant, with each warrant being exercisable for one common share at a price of \$0.85 per common share at any time up to 24 months following the closing date of the private placement with each warrant being subject to acceleration in certain circumstances.
+Each unit is comprised of one common share of the Company and one common share purchase warrant, with each warrant being exercisable for one common share at a price of \$0.85 per common share at any time up to 24 months following the closing date of the private placement.
 The Company used the residual value method for the pricing of shares and warrants; the warrants were assigned no value.

 On April 26, 2023, the Company announced it closed a non-brokered private placement financing of \$300,000.
 Under the private placement, LQWD issued 468,750 units of the Company at a price of \$0.64 per unit.
-Each unit is comprised of 1 common share of the Company and 1 common share purchase warrant, with each warrant being exercisable for 1 common share at an exercise price of \$0.85 per
+Each unit is comprised of one common share of the Company and one common share purchase warrant, with each warrant being exercisable for one common share at an exercise price of \$0.85 per common share at any time up to 36 months following the closing date of the private placement.
+The Company used the residual value method for the pricing; the warrants were assigned no value.